What's Inside

 Learn how compliance as code streamlines audits and strengthens security by automating code checks and integrating with CI/CD workflows while keeping up with industry updates.

-A trending topic for the past few years, compliance as code is the practice of deploying security and compliance checks and validations to monitor for security vulnerabilities and compliance breaches throughout the software development lifecycle.
+A trending topic for the past few years, compliance as code is the practice of deploying security and compliance checks and validations to monitor for security vulnerabilities and compliance gaps throughout the software development lifecycle.
 It allows its practitioners to know that security guidelines are present and being adhered to on their projects from the very beginning.

 Using the same channels that DevOps has brought to automating the deployment of infrastructure and code, it is possible to ensure that security and compliance are built into the software development lifecycle (SDLC).
 Embedding compliance as code into your SDLC with technologies that assess your infrastructure resources and configurations can highlight areas of concern and create a security-first mentality within your development teams.